bloomberg/goldpinger/README.md

 ### Grafana

 You can find an example of a `Grafana` dashboard that shows what's going on in your cluster in [extras](./extras/goldpinger-dashboard.json).
-This should get you started, and once you're on the roll, why not :heart: contribute some kickass dashboards for others to use ?
+This should get you started, and once you're on the roll, why not :heart: contribute some kickass dashboards for others to use?

 ### Alert Manager